kube-logging/kube-logging.github.io/content/docs/quickstarts/syslog-ng-sumologic.md

 ---
 title: Sumo Logic with Logging operator and syslog-ng
-shorttitle: Sumo Logic with syslog-ng
+linktitle: Sumo Logic with syslog-ng
 weight: 300
 ---